ylipacbio/IsoSeq-3.0/README.md

 There are three ways to run the Iso-Seq application: Using SMRT Link, on the command line, and on the command line using pbsmrtpipe so that you can run the whole Iso-Seq Analysis with one command given to pbsmrtpipe.

-##Running with SMRT Analysis
+##Running with SMRT Link

-To run the Iso-Seq application using SMRT Analysis, follow the usual steps for analysing data on SMRT Analysis.
-TODO: Link to document explaining SMRT Analysis.
+To run the Iso-Seq application using SMRT Link, follow the usual steps for analysing data on SMRT Link.
+TODO: Link to document explaining SMRT Link.

 ##Running on the Command Line